outscale/butterfly/README.md

 # Installing Butterfly

 The easiest way to install Butterfly is to download and install a package from [github releases](https://github.com/outscale/butterfly/releases).
-You can also build Butterfly yourself (as shown in the next section) and run `make install` .
+You can also build Butterfly yourself (as shown in the next section).

-# Building Butterfly
+# Building Butterfly without docker

 This building procedure has been tested on a fresh Centos7.